RadicalZephyr/coming-back-to-yourself/grounding-exercises.md

 You do have to practice it though.
 Even practicing meditation for just ten minutes a day can be extremely impactful, so don't think it has to be a gigantic commitment of time.

-For dissociation in particular I have found body-scan guided meditations to be very helpful.
-A body-scan  meditation is essentially trying to enter a meditative state and then focusing your attention on just the physical sensations in a specific part of your body, and then "scanning" that level of attention across your entire body.

-I highly recommend the 'body scan' and 'body scan for preparing for sleep' guided meditation on the UCLA site.

-Next, you need to learn to recognize the difference between being dissociated and not.
-My main cues are feeling a bit "floaty" or like my visual perspective is a bit zoomed out.
-I also

-Finally, we have the first-aid exercises that my therapist has taught me for when I notice myself feeling dissociated.

-Side-to-side scan:

-Turn your head as far as it is comfortable for you to the left, and then slowly (at about 5 degree per second turn) slowly focus your eyes on specific objects you can see in your visual field.
-I also find it helpful to mentally name each object I focus on.
-Make sure to continue breathing while doing this scan.
-Continue this scan until your head has turned as far as it is comfortable for you to turn to the right.
-Keep doing this